17 June 2020

 Campaigners are considering the possibility of bringing a private prosecution against government adviser Dominic Cummings over his controversial trip to the north east during lockdown.
-Neil Williams of private prosecution experts Rahman Ravelli outlines how events could unfold.
+Private prosecution experts Rahman Ravelli outlines how events could unfold.

 A campaign for a new investigation into government adviser Dominic Cummings’ alleged breaches of lockdown has said it will consider a private prosecution against him.